-What happened was that this drug company basically took fish oil, modified it a little and then put it through the FDA’s approval process.
+So what happened?
+A drug company basically took fish oil, modified it a little and then put it through the FDA’s approval process.
 This was a huge investment for the drug company to undergo the extensive testing and clinical trials required by the FDA.

-In 2001, it was estimated that it cost roughly $802 million for a drug to be approved by the FDA, by 2014 that number had ballooned to a hair-raising $2.6 billion.
+In 2001, it was estimated that it cost roughly $802 million for a drug to be approved by the FDA.
+By 2014, that number had ballooned to a hair-raising $2.6 billion.

 Another example is Rozerem, which is a sleep medication similar to melatonin.
 Since pharmaceutical companies couldn’t patent melatonin and sell it as a drug, they made a chemical that acts like melatonin in the brain.